JoseJuan98/JoseJuan98/README.md

 ### 💼 Where I Currently Work 💼

-[Capgemini Engineering](https://capgemini-engineering.com/us/en/): Machine Learning Engineer & Data Engineer Consultant
+[Capgemini Engineering](https://capgemini-engineering.com/us/en/): Machine Learning Engineer, AI & Data Consultant

-Develop and deploy AI & ML systems, Big Data and data-driven solutions and the architecture and operations for development and Production environments.
-- Development of a MLOps framework and operations, based on Python & AWS, to automate deployments to Production reducing risks and time, for ML services versioning data and models and tracking experiments.
-- Development of ML models in Python for increasing sales rates in marketing campaigns.
+- Developed Machine Learning Operations (MLOps) project, based on Python, and AWS Sagemaker, with data versioning using Feature Stores, models versioning in Model Registries, and history tracking of experiments and deployments.
+- Increase marketing campaigns sales rates by analyzing data from large scale databases and developing Machine Learning models in Python with Scikit-Learn and Tensorflow and resilient predictive services to serve them.
-- Design and development of microservices with Docker and APIs with Python for optimization of the scheduling of tasks in factories and the CI/CD pipelines to deploy them in Azure.
+- Facilitated the serving and CI/CD workflows of an optimizer engine to optimize the scheduling of factories processes by containerizing and building a microservice with Docker to deploy it in Kubernetes.
+- Increase team productivity and code quality by creating a guide consolidating good development, documenting, and testing practices, applying DevOps principles, and developing a Python library to abstract Machine Learning workflows.
-- Design the operations and architecture of services for a Federated Machine Learning platform.
+- Designed the architecture and operationalization of microservices for a Federated Machine Learning platform with Django, Mlflow and Apache Airflow.
-- Develop a Python library to abstract ML workflows to reduce time in models’ development.
+- Contributed to AWS SageMaker SDK to facilitate the use of Feature Stores.
+- Conducted a talk about MLOps with AWS in a conference

 ### 📚 What Currently I am studying 📚